aptech/docs/docs/CR-gdaDStatMat.rst

     colind = { 1, 2, 3, 4, 5 };
     dout = gdaDStatMat(dc0, "myfile.gda", "A", colind, "COLS" );

-The final input to gdaDStatMat above tells the function the names to use for the columns of A. In this example, you can reference the COLS variable by name as you see in the example below.
+The final input to *gdaDStatMat* above tells the function the names to use for the columns of *A*.
+In this example, you can reference the *COLS* variable by name as you see in the example below.
 Alternatively, you can access this variable by index.
-Since COLS is the second variable in the GAUSS Data Archive created at the start of this example, the following is equivalent to the last line above:
+Since *COLS* is the second variable in the GAUSS Data Archive created at the start of this example, the following is equivalent to the last line above:

 ::

     dout = gdaDStatMat(dc0, "myfile.gda", "A", colind, 2 );

-If you wanted to calculate the statistics on just the first, third and fifth columns of A:
+If you wanted to calculate the statistics on just the first, third and fifth columns of *A*:

 ::

     colind = { 1, 3, 5 };
     dout = gdaDStatMat(dc0, "myfile.gda", "A", colind, "COLS" );

-Notice in these lines above that COLS still contains all of the variable names i.e. X1, X2, X3, X4 and X5.
-COLS should always contain the full list of all variables in the matrix A.
+Notice in these lines above that *COLS* still contains all of the variable names i.e. *X1, X2, X3, X4 and X5*. *COLS* should always contain the full list of all variables in the matrix *A*.

 Source
 ------